cm-awais/sar_performance_metrics/README.md

      ```

 4. **Train and Test Models:**
    - Run the `test_models.py` script to train the deep learning models on the prepared datasets and evaluate their performance on the test sets.
-This script will perform the training, testing, and save the results.
+This script will perform the training, testing, and save the results and models.

      ```bash
      python test_models.py